POPWorldMedia/POPForums/docs/azurekitlibrary.md

 ---
 # Using AzureKit Library
 The `PopForums.AzureKit` library makes it possible to wire up the following scenarios:
-* Using Redis for caching (not dependent on Azure specifically)
+* Using Redis for caching (not dependent on Azure specifically...
+Redis runs everywhere!)
 * Using Azure Storage queues and Functions to queue work for search indexing, emailing and scoring game award calculation
 * Using Azure Search